simonmichael/hledger/site/download.md

 | If stack was used  | `$HOME/.local/bin`     | `%APPDATA%\local\bin` (eg&nbsp;`C:\Users\Joe\AppData\Roaming\local\bin`)
 | If cabal was used  | `$HOME/.cabal/bin`     | `%APPDATA%\cabal\bin`

+How to configure \$PATH is platform- and shell-specific.
-So eg if you use bash, this would take care of it:
+If you are using bash, this should take care of it:

   **`echo "export PATH=~/.local/bin:~/.cabal/bin:$PATH" >> ~/.bashrc && source ~/.bashrc`**